wiktor-falek/sorting-visualizer/README.md

 ### How to add your own algorithm?

-Create file in ./algorithms for example timsort.py
+Create file in project/algorithms for example timsort.py

+NOTE: file name cannot start with `_`

 Create a sorting function named after your file